ppreshant/qPCR-analysis/notes_qPCR.md

 - Currently there is not much advantage to using the new software, just use V1.5.2 till these are changed

  Streamlining changes
-- [_archive_] Remove the biological replicates section and delimiter `.` from the plate layout.
+- [archive] Remove the biological replicates section and delimiter `.` from the plate layout.
 Use automatic inference like in the plate reader? _This is unwise to do since there could be the same template that is used for more than 1 targets, and we can't trust that the replicates assigned using row_numbers() will be in the same order, if the samples were ordered before this step in some manner_
-  - Can the `.x` replicate number be removed?
-It makes it harder to type in decimal dilution values in the `assay_variable` spot.
+  - _Use case:_ It makes it harder to type in *decimal dilution values* in the `assay_variable` spot.
-  - Make it backward compatible - could have a regex with `.[:digit:]$` detection in case replicates are specified
+	  - Can make it backward compatible - could have a regex with `.[:digit:]$` detection in case replicates are specified

  Refactoring code to modularly work with both cq or linregpcr data..?
 - [x] Need to generalize the `Sample Name` splitting and `Target Name` reassignment for TAQMAN to happen to the plate layout before merging with data - `Results` or `Amplification data` sheets
 		- This might be an issue when not using assay mode.
 Since we are only doing assay mode and see no need for any custom mode, we will bother about bringing the whole sample name stuff into the assay mode `if` loop later

 Standard curve workflow
 - [ ] Record the ID of the standard curve used in the `-processed` dataset for future lookup and easy reference. _output it into the html file for now_